Director of Forensic Psychology Programs, Psychology

 - Psychology and Law, Forensic Psychology, Social Cognition related to juror decision making and eyewitness memory

-I am an associate professor in the department of psychology.
+I am a professor in the department of psychology and graduate director of our forensic psychology programs.
 I earned my Ph.D. in Experimental Psychology with a concentration in Psychology and Law from the University of Wyoming in 2010.
 I joined the faculty at UND in the fall of 2010 and have been a core member of the Experimental and Forensic Faculty since my arrival.
 In general my work tries to understand psychological mechanisms relevant to legal decision-making.

 Psyc 250 - Developmental Psychology